Passionate – Dedicated – Professional

 What is Plastic Recycling?

 Plastic recycling is the process of converting used plastics into new materials, reducing the demand for virgin plastic production.
-By reprocessing discarded plastics, we conserve resources, lower carbon emissions, and reduce the amount of waste sent for incineration.
+By reprocessing discarded plastics, plastic recycling helps conserve resources, lower carbon emissions, and reduce the amount of waste sent for incineration.

 However, many plastics that reach recycling bins are contaminated with food residues or made from mixed materials, making segregation and recycling more difficult.
-Contamination lowers recycling efficiency and increases processing costs.
+Contamination lowers recycling efficiency, reduces material quality and increases processing costs.

 For example, a typical plastic drink bottle may include: